ymougenel/ymougenel.github.io/_posts/2020-12-1-advent-of-code2020.md

 ### Resolution
 From the bad experience from the day before, I went directly with Test Driving Development.
 Except from a substring range bug, and few interruptions on a saturday, it took some time but went well.
 -> [see solution](https://github.com/ymougenel/advent-of-code/blob/master/2020/day5/)

+## Days 6-14
+Dealing with my job and the daily puzzle took me quite some time, therefore I won't go into details regarding each puzzle and solution.
+## Day 14+
+I stopped on the 14th day since a friend of mine was visiting.
+It is all for this year... see you next year for AoC 2021!